MiDataInt/mdi-apps-framework/docs/server-deployment/config-editor.md

-A concept of the MDI apps framework is to allow the server and apps to be updated and developed in an app while it is still running.
+A concept of the MDI apps framework is to allow the server and apps to be updated from within an app while it is still running.

 One part of this is that users can update the configuration